OwenMelbz/domain-enforcement/README.md

-# Laravel 5 HTTPS Enforcement Agent
+# Laravel 5 Domain / APP_URL Enforcement

-An automatic piece of middleware for Laravel 5.x, which will redirect users accessing non https urls, to the secure equivalent unless specified in the ignore list
+An automatic piece of middleware for Laravel 5.x, which will force users to access your application via what is defined in the APP_URL - especially useful for SEO forcing non-www users to www etc, unless specified in the ignore list

 ## Usage

-1- Install via composer `composer require owenmelbz/https-enforcement`
+1- Install via composer `composer require owenmelbz/domain-enforcement`

-2- Register the service provider - typically done inside the `app.php` providers array e.g `OwenMelbz\HttpsEnforcement\HttpsEnforcementServiceProvider::class`
+2- Register the service provider - typically done inside the `app.php` providers array e.g `OwenMelbz\DomainEnforcement\DomainEnforcementServiceProvider::class`

-3- Add `ENFORCE_HTTPS=true` to your application environment config e.g `.env`
+3- Add `ENFORCE_DOMAIN=true` to your application environment config e.g `.env`

 4- Enjoy your stress free architecture agnostic redirects

 ## Why?

-Too often we've wasted time configuring SSL redirection, with proxy systems like CloudFlare, with apache development machines and nginx production, this removes all the headache and can simply be turned off and on at a whim.
+Too often we've wasted time configuring redirections, with proxy systems like CloudFlare, with apache development machines and nginx production, this removes all the headache and can simply be turned off and on at a whim.